powdr-labs/powdr/book/src/pil/patterns.md

 # Patterns

 Patterns are a way to destructure or match certain values.
-They are valid in `match` arms, function parameters or left hand sides of let statements in blocks.
+They are valid in `match` arms, function parameters or left-hand sides of let statements in blocks.

 A pattern is built up in from the following components: